serhatkacmaz/Java-Android-StudentInformationSystem/README.md

 # Kou-Mobile
 Mobile Application for Kocaeli Universty.
 This Mobile application developed with java code.

-This project's been developed by 4 people.
+This project was developed by 4 people.

 Engin Beyazgül